 SELECT db_to_csv('/home/user/dir'/dump); -- This will create one csv file per table, in /home/user/dir/dump/

-Postgres Export to CSV using the copy Command
+Method 2: Postgres Export to CSV using the \copy Command

-The copy command is used to generate a CSV file to the client’s computer.
+The \copy command is used to generate a CSV file for the client’s computer.
 It is useful for copying a Database with restricted access and for creating a personal copy of the data.
-To use copy command, you need to have sufficient privileges to your local machine (client’s computer).
+To use the copy command, you need to have sufficient privileges to your local machine (client’s computer).
 It does not require you to have PostgreSQL superuser privileges.

 Let’s take a look at an example to help you understand better.